 While there are many concerns for Lake George water, scientific studies have shown that one of the greatest threats to Lake George’s water quality is untreated stormwater flowing into the Lake.
 Many of our “Lake-Saving Projects” focus on stopping untreated stormwater from reaching the Lake.

-All flowing stormwater captures pollution, sediment, harmful nutrients, and salt — none of that is helpful for the Lake.
+All flowing stormwater captures pollution, sediment, harmful nutrients, and salt — none of that is beneficial to the Lake.
 When the stormwater has not been treated, the harmful substances that the stormwater carries flow directly into the streams that feed the lake and the Lake itself.

 Lake George is drinking water – and no one wants harmful substances in their drinking water.
 The LGA believes that we all have a part – property owners, regulators, municipalities, boaters, swimmers, anglers, and non-profit organizations – in protecting the water quality of Lake George.